cisco-open/observability-examples/knowledge-store-investigation/README.md

 chmod u+x *.sh
 ```

-run the `checkFSOC.sh`script to verify you have a recent version of the COP CLI
+run the `checkFSOC.sh`script to verify you have a recent version of the COP CLI.
+*this example requires at LEAST version 0.68 of `fsoc`*

 ```shell
 ./checkFSOC.sh